Waveform

 Parameters:

-• waveform (2D complex numpy array) – An P x Ns 2D complex numpy array representing a set of time-domain signals of length Ns for each one of P antenna elements.
-The value P is equal to Nt the number of transmitter antenna when this is a transmitted signal and equal to Nr the number of receiver antenna when this is a received signal.
+• waveform (2D complex NumPy array) – A P x Ns 2D complex NumPy array representing a set of time-domain signals of length Ns for each one of P antenna elements.
+The value P is equal to Nt, the number of transmitter antennas when this is a transmitted signal, and equal to Nr, the number of receiver antennas when this is a received signal.

-• noiseVar (float (default: 0)) – The variance of the noise applied to the time-domain signals in this Waveform object.
+• noiseVar (float) – The variance of the noise applied to the time-domain signals in this Waveform object.
 This is usually initialized to zero.
 When an AWGN noise is applied to the waveform using the addNoise() function, the variance of the noise is saved in the Waveform object.

 Other Read-Only Properties: